-As shown in Figure \ref{fig:ic_mixed_no_bias}, the information capacity calculated from (\ref{eq:IC_compute}) for a model series is decreasing almost linearly as the inference FLOPs increase.
+As shown in Figure~\ref{fig:ic_mixed_no_bias}, the information capacity calculated from (\ref{eq:IC_compute}) for a model series is decreasing almost linearly as the inference FLOPs increase.
 Consequently, two parameters (slope and bias) need to be determined from the measured results, requiring at least two models to be trained to predict the performance of a different-sized model.
 Additionally, this linear fitting renders it inconvenient to compare model capabilities across different model series.
-To address these limitations, we introduce a negative bias $b$ in the numerator so that different-sized models in a series have nearly identical information capacities, given by:
+To address these limitations, we introduce a negative offset $b$ in the numerator so that different-sized models in a series have nearly identical information capacities, given by:

-We find that a fixed bias is sufficient to maintain an almost constant information capacity for the influential model series under study, without changing the rankings of different model series.
+We find that a fixed offset is sufficient to maintain an almost constant information capacity for the influential model series under study, without changing the rankings of different model series.